davidpots/playsongnotes/_lessons/44 [Bruce Springsteen] Badlands.md

 patreon_lesson_url: https://www.patreon.com/posts/32378911
 ---

-## Video lesson
+## Editor's Notes

-<iframe width="560" height="315" src="https://www.youtube.com/embed/3TZcIrtgCUA?showinfo=0" frameborder="0" allowfullscreen></iframe>

-{% include pdf-module.html slug = page.slug pdf_numpages = page.pdf_numpages pdf_version = page.pdf_version has_patreon_url = page.patreon_lesson_url patreon_url = page.patreon_lesson_url free_pdf_available = page.free_pdf_available free_pdf_url = page.free_pdf_url song_name = page.song_title pdf_for_sale = page.pdf_for_sale musicnotes_url = page.musicnotes_url %}

-## About this lesson

-Welcome to my guitar lesson for a solo acoustic version of "Badlands", originally by Bruce Springsteen.
+Welcome to my guitar lesson for a solo acoustic version of _Badlands_, originally by Bruce Springsteen.
 This wasn't ever my favorite Springsteen song, but it turned out to be the first one I learned.
 One of the things that hooked me was stumbling upon this acoustic cover by Julien Baker, which had a sparse and stripped down feel that won me over immediately.
 I went about learning the song myself, and this lesson is the result.

+## Free Video Lesson

+{% include youtube_embed.html yt_id = page.yt_video_id %}

+{% include pdf-module.html slug = page.slug pdf_numpages = page.pdf_numpages pdf_version = page.pdf_version has_patreon_url = page.patreon_lesson_url patreon_url = page.patreon_lesson_url free_pdf_available = page.free_pdf_available free_pdf_url = page.free_pdf_url song_name = page.song_title pdf_for_sale = page.pdf_for_sale musicnotes_url = page.musicnotes_url %}

 ## Capo on the 2nd fret